dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

     1. Use IP addresses from the Redshift cluster’s **Network Interfaces**, _not_ IPs listed in the **Node IP addresses** section as those can change.

     2. There is likely only one Network Interface (NI) to start, but if the cluster fails over to another availability zone (AZ), a new NI will be created for that AZ as well.
 The NI IP from the original AZ should still work, but the new NI IP can also be added to the Target Group if desired.
 Just note that the NLB will need to add that AZ as well.
-Once created, a NI should not change (this is our observation from testing, but it is not officially documented anywhere).
+Once created, an NI shouldn't change (this is our observation from testing, but is not officially documented anywhere).

     3. Must be set to TCP protocol.